 Or there may be a promotion or rotating category bonus that earns more miles, points, or cash back with a certain card.

-For example, Discover’s current promotion will double the cash back you earn for your first year as a cardholder.
+For example, Discover’s current promotion will match the cash back you earn for your first year as a cardholder.

 You might decide to swap your Citi® Double Cash Card instead for the Discover it® Miles for the first year.
-Because you’ll effectively earn 3% back with the Discover it Miles in the first 12 months of opening your account.
-Then switch back to the Citi Double Cash after the Discover promotion ends.
+Because you’ll effectively earn 1.5x miles per $1 spent with the Discover it Miles in the first 12 months of opening your account.

 But Richard WILL want to use each of his cards from time to time.
 Because banks have been known to close accounts they feel have been idle for too long.